ingo/ingo.github.io/_recipes/feta_saganaki.md

 title: Feta Saganaki
 veggie: "\u2713"
 ---

+Serve with warm pita bread.
 Feta cheese, the King of cheeses, a PDO appellation product made in Greece and consisting of a combo of sheep and goat milk cheese has come of age.
 It’s found in many households, surely most supermarkets carry it but you want to ask/purchase Greek Feta.
 Why settle for an ersatz version?

 The usual cheeses for making “saganaki cheese” are Kefalotyri or Kefalograviera but Feta can be pan seared as well –  with one proviso: seek a firm Feta.